 5.1.
-The QL International Jury is composed by 15 renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines, so as film students.
+The QL International Jury is composed by 12 renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines.

 5.2.
-Three jury members are responsible for selecting the QL Best Feature Film, Best Actor, and Best Actress.
+Three jury members are responsible for selecting the QL Best Feature Film.

 5.3.
 Three jury members are responsible for selecting the QL Best Documentary.

-5.5.
-Three jury members are responsible for selecting the QL Best School Short Film “In My Shorts”.
+5.4.
+Three jury members are responsible for selecting the QL Best Short Film and the QL Best European School Short Film “In My Shorts”.

+5.6.
+The QP International Jury is composed by three renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines.

 5.7.
-The QP International Jury is composed by three renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines, so as film students.
+Three jury members are responsible for selecting the QP Best Feature Length Narrative or Documentary, and for selecting the QP Best Portuguese School Short Film “In My Shorts”.

 5.8.
-Three jury members are responsible for selecting the QP Best Feature Length Narrative or Documentary, and for selecting the QP Best School Short Film “In My Shorts”.

-5.9.
-If, for any reason, a jury member fails to attend the Festival, no substitution will take place, unless this absence signifies a risk in terms of an award attribution, in which case the Festival will nominate a new jury member.
+If, for any reason, a jury member fails to attend the Festivals, no substitution will take place, unless this absence signifies a risk in terms of an award attribution, in which case the Festivals will nominate a new jury member.